Linguistic Atlas of New England: Supplementary Materials

 Though most of the data were only transcribed, aluminum field recordings were made between 1933-1939 and some of the surviving records are digitized at the Library of Congress.

 The Handbook of the Linguistic Geography of New England (1939), by Hans Kurath and Miles L. Hanley was published in conjunction with LANE.
 This handbook discusses the dialect areas of New England, Kurath's methodology, the history of New England's settlement, the phonetic notation and worksheets used in data collection, and the communities and informants that were involved.

 Questionnaire

 The questionnaire consisted of 734 items that each informant answered.
 These 734 items were split across LANE's three volumes, in the following distribution:

 Volume 1 had lexical categories focusing on basic words and agricultural society.

 Volume 2 included topics of food, familial relationships, and descriptions of people.

 Volume 3 included topics of societal institutions as well as several verb forms and other parts of speech.

 Findings

 A main dialect boundary was found between Eastern New England and Western New England.
 Unique variations in vocabulary and pronunciation also were found in the Boston area, the Plymouth area, the Narragansett Bay area, New Hampshire Bay and the Merrimack Valley, Maine, the New London area, Worcester County and the upper Connecticut valley, the Lower Connecticut valley, the Long Island Sound, and the Hudson Valley.

+A noted error in the Atlass results is in its descriptions of the low back vowels in Rhode Island, where the Atlas incorrectly reported the cot-caught merger to be present.
+Raven McDavid later concluded that the cause of the error was that the fieldworker who transcribed the Rhode Island data was herself a speaker of a dialect with the merger, and inadvertently applied the merger in her transcriptions.